emsterdam1/anRNAlab-Protocols/Chemical-Probing/OOPS-RNP.md

 Orthogonal Organic Phase Separation (OOPS) of bound RNA
 ================================================================================
-Description: Crosslinked ribonucleoprotein complexes are retained in interface during phase separation.<br/>
+Description: Crosslinked ribonucleoproteins are retained in interface during phase separation.<br/>
 This fact enables easy separation of protein-crosslinked and uncrosslinked RNA.

 [Go To Protocol](#protocol)